OpenDRO/OpenDRO/README.md

 Adaptation of Yuriy Krushelnytskiy’s [TouchDRO project][2] to Sherline lathe and milling machines.

 ## Features

-*   uses CUI's AMT102 rotary encoder @ $23 each.
-(V2 adds the ability to use Sherline's rotary encoder hand wheels @ $68 each)
+*   uses CUI's AMT102 rotary encoder
-*   no major modifications needed to the lathe or mill by using replacement bushings ($30) and new set of handwheels ($45)
+*   requires only adaptation of existing parts, easily modifiable by purchasing a new set of bushings and handwheels
-*   inexpensive electronic components @ ~$10 including a tachometer
+*   inexpensive electronic components, including a tachometer
 *   custom designed printed circuit board eliminates the need for lots of wiring
-*   based on the teensyduino @ $9 but compatible with any arduino-based microcontroller
+*   based on the teensyduino but compatible with any arduino-based microcontroller
-*   the TouchDRO project's app is compatible with any Android device with bluetooth Total cost, including an unbranded 7" android tablet from ebay: $250.
+*   the TouchDRO project's app is compatible with any Android device with bluetooth

 <a href="http://mirskytech.com/wp-content/uploads/2016/02/workbench.jpg" rel="attachment wp-att-231"><img class="alignleft wp-image-231 size-medium" src="http://mirskytech.com/wp-content/uploads/2016/02/workbench-300x138.jpg" alt="workbench" width="300" height="138" /></a>

 And includes all of TouchDRO's features:

 *   Bluetooth connectivity support
 *   Display for up to four axes
 *   Support for metric an imperial units (mm and inch)
 *   Support for standard DRO functions:
     *   Tool Offset
     *   Preset Dimension
     *   “1/2” Function
     *   Hole Circle (Arch)
     *   Hole Grid
     *   Point memory only limited by internal storage capacity of device
     *   Multiple workspaces
     *   Worskpace preview

 Implementation details can be found here:

 *   [mechanical adaptation][3] of lathe and/or mill for rotary encoders
 *   [electronic components and firmware][4] for encoder interface

 ## Updates